jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically.rst

 * I want to use ``makePythonTdd`` to make another project with a different name.
 I change ``magic_again`` to the name of the new project in the :ref:`editor<2 editors>`

-  ..
-NOTE:: The lines that are changing in the code are highlighted
+  .. note:: The lines that are changing in the code are highlighted

   .. tab-set::
     :sync-group: os